daemonbsd56/nyx/README.md

 		# cp -Rv nyx/sources/* /var/cache/scratchpkg/sources
 		# cp -Rv nyx/ports/{core,extra,git,lxde,wip,xfce4,xorg} /usr/ports

 * Installing base system (baseinstall is a script provided by scratchpkg).
-You can replace `lfs-bootscripts` to `rc-init` for init choice.
-Currently rc-init (bsd-init style) and lfs-bootscripts (init provided by LFS) is available.
-Run `scratch -s rcinit` to search available daemon for rc-init, `scratch -s lfsbootscripts` to search available daemon for lfs-bootscripts.
+By default, baseinstall script will install rc-init (my custom bsd/Slackware style init) but you can replace the init with `lfs-bootscripts` (sysvinit provided by LFS).
+Run `scratch -s lfsbootscripts` to search available daemon if using `lfs-bootscripts`.

-		# baseinstall --init rc-init
+		# baseinstall

 * Exit chroot and remove temporary toolchain. (removing the temporary toolchain is considered mandatory because next chroot script will depend on it.
 You may naturally still tar it into a file and copy it somewhere else).